-AMERICA FIRST MORTGAGE INVESTMENTS, INC. 399 Park Avenue 36th Floor New York, New York 10022 SPECIAL MEETING OF STOCKHOLDERS , 2001 PROXY STATEMENT
+AMERICA FIRST MORTGAGE INVESTMENTS, INC. 399 Park Avenue 36th Floor New York, New York 10022 SPECIAL MEETING OF STOCKHOLDERS December 12, 2001 PROXY STATEMENT

-This Proxy Statement is being furnished to our stockholders in connection with the solicitation of proxies by our Board of Directors for use at the special meeting of stockholders to be held on , 2001 at 10:00 a.m. local time at , and any adjournments or postponements thereof.
+This Proxy Statement is being furnished to our stockholders in connection with the solicitation of proxies by our Board of Directors for use at the special meeting of stockholders to be held on December 12, 2001 at 9:30 a.m. local time at the Four Seasons Hotel, 57 East 57th Street, New York, New York 10022, and any adjournments or postponements thereof.

-At the special meeting, our stockholders of record as of the close of business on ", 2001 (the "Record Date") will be asked to consider and vote upon a proposal (the "Merger Proposal") to approve the issuance of shares of our common stock pursuant to, and the other transactions contemplated by, an Agreement and Plan of Merger dated as of September 24, 2001 (the "Merger Agreement"), among our company, America First Mortgage Advisory Corporation, a Maryland corporation and our external manager (the "Manager"), America First Companies L.L.C., a Delaware limited liability company and the principal stockholder of the Manager ("AFC"), and the other stockholders of the Manager (the "Manager Stockholders").
+At the special meeting, our stockholders of record as of the close of business on November 9, 2001 (the "Record Date") will be asked to consider and vote upon a proposal (the "Merger Proposal") to approve the issuance of shares of our common stock pursuant to, and the other transactions contemplated by, an Agreement and Plan of Merger dated as of September 24, 2001 (the "Merger Agreement"), among our company, America First Mortgage Advisory Corporation, a Maryland corporation and our external manager (the "Manager"), America First Companies L.L.C., a Delaware limited liability company and the principal stockholder of the Manager ("AFC"), and the other stockholders of the Manager (the "Manager Stockholders").
 Pursuant to the Merger Agreement, the Manager will merge (the "Merger") with and into our company and we will become a self-advised real estate investment trust ("REIT").
-Upon consummation of the Merger, the outstanding shares of common stock, par value \$0.01 share, of the Manager (the "Manager Common Stock") will be converted into an aggregate of 1,287,501 shares of our common stock, par value \$0.01 share.
+Upon consummation of the Merger, the outstanding shares of common stock, par value \$0.01 share, of the Manager (the "Manager Common Stock") will be converted into an aggregate of 1,287,501 shares of our common stock, par value \$0.1 per share.